And the solution to that handling those accounts is...

 I often start with creating 0.administrator@domain...
 (The "0" in 0.admin is the number zero, not the letter "o") Here's why:

-- An address that starts with a zero automatically sorts to the top of the list of address that are sorted by alphabetical order
+- An address that starts with a zero automatically sorts to the top of the list of address that are sorted in alphabetical order

 Important: I never advertise or use this exit point email address for anything once I create it.
 If I ever receive an email addressed to that account then I know something is up.
 Did I get hacked?